 With all of that background information on food in the 40s, you might begin to see that food was scarce and what there was, people couldn’t afford unless they grew it themselves.
 That meant that dieting to lose weight was not a focus.
 Eating to survive was the focus.

 By the time World War II ended, the American diet had again gone through an evolution.
 The government was stressing family meals, and in response, the USDA developed the Daily Food Guide, which had only 4 main food groups.

 They also came out with serving sizes, which was a new approach.
 Rather than suggesting each person have something from each category, they began suggesting how many servings a person should have.

 In the 1940s, there was a huge focus on not wasting food.
 This was government-supported because of rationing, and most people complied because they knew how scarce food could be.
 Storing, canning and other preservation methods continued to be very important in the 1950s and 1960s.
 Food was not wasted; in fact, the focus was more on eating what you had rather than prioritizing nutrition or dieting.

-There weren’t a lot of fad diets because only 10% of the population was obese, compared to the 35% that is now.
-But some diets that you might have heard of in the 50s and 60s were:
+Some diets that you might have heard of in the 50s and 60s were:

 ♦ Cabbage Soup Diet.
 This is the fad that doesn’t seem to go away.